Understanding Hereditary Diseases in Your Pets

 Brachycephalic Obstructive Airway Syndrome (BOAS)

-Early Screening and Diagnostic Approaches
+Screening and Early Diagnostic Approaches

-- Hypertrophic Cardiomyopathy: Cardiac ultrasounds should begin at one year of age, with follow-ups every 6 to 12 months for at-risk breeds.
+Hypertrophic Cardiomyopathy: Cardiac ultrasounds should begin at one year of age, with follow-ups every 6 to 12 months for at-risk breeds.

-- BOAS: A comprehensive clinical examination can assess respiratory function and determine if further imaging is needed.
+BOAS: A comprehensive clinical examination can assess respiratory function and determine if further imaging is needed.

 Additionally, DNA testing kits can help identify genetic markers associated with various hereditary diseases, especially useful for mixed-breed animals.

-Controlled Exercise
+Gentle Exercise

 Special Considerations for Puppies and Kittens